 There are many uses for rolled fondant as well as using it to cover a cake.
 For example, you can use it to make simple flower designs for cupcakes, make cut-out designs, models, bows and drapes for your cake.
 Unlike decorations made with gum paste, they are all edible.

-Fondant plus gum is possible but not so good
+Fondant plus gum is possible

 Producing a gum paste, for making flowers, by adding gum tragacanth, CMC Tylose or Gumtex to Rolling Fondant Icing is possible.
 However, it does not harden to the same extent that real gum paste does.
 Also, if you live in an area that has high humidity, the finished flowers tend to soften and break if exposed to the atmosphere.